The Sun (Lowell): History

 starting the Lowell Sunday Sun in 1949; and buying out its only Sunday competition, the Lowell Sunday Telegram, in 1952.

 The paper remained in the hands of John Harrington's descendants—Thomas F. Costello, his sons John H. and Clement C. Costello, and grandson John H. Costello Jr. with a certain amount of drama and feuds—until it was purchased August 1, 1997, by MediaNews Group.
 The newspaper's circulation at the time was 52,234, daily, and 55,804, Sunday.

 When he purchased the paper, MediaNews CEO William Dean Singleton noted that The Sun had "played a leading role in the development and growth of the Greater Lowell region," including downtown Lowell's rebirth and the establishment of minor-league baseball and hockey teams in the city.

 Following MediaNews' purchase (through The Sun) of Nashoba Publications weeklies covering several towns between Lowell and Fitchburg, the company in 2002 consolidated printing for The Sun, Nashoba and the Fitchburg-based Sentinel & Enterprise' at a new US$7 million press plant in Devens, Massachusetts.
 The move was said to have a beneficial effect on traffic in downtown Fitchburg and Lowell.

-Prices

-The Sun prices are: $1.50 daily, $2.50 Sunday.
-A daily print and digital subscription was priced at $41.73 per month in March 2023.